 Did you know that there are more than 250 military campgrounds across the U.S.?
-FMCA is here with a breakdown of where you can find these campgrounds and who can book a reservation.
+Read FMCA’s military campground guide to locate these campgrounds and to learn who can book a reservation.

 About Military Campgrounds

-Typically, these military campgrounds offer the same types of amenities as other private campgrounds, including laundry facilities, bathrooms, shower houses, and common areas.
+Typically, military campgrounds offer the same types of amenities as other private campgrounds, including laundry facilities, bathrooms, shower houses, and common areas.
 Some even have recreation areas, cabins, and other “luxury” amenities, earning them the nickname of “FamCamps.”
 Military campgrounds have the reputation of being clean and well-kept.

-Military campgrounds normally charge less than private campgrounds, making them a more affordable option for military members traveling with family, especially those traveling with children.
+Military campgrounds normally charge less than private campgrounds, making them a more affordable option for families, especially those traveling with children.
 Daily and weekly rates vary by campground but typically range from $10 to $30 per night.

-These campgrounds are known for being generally well-kept and are managed by each individual military base.
-It’s important to note that rules and regulations can vary by campground, depending which base you are visiting.
+The individual military base manages its campground.
+Therefore, rules and regulations can vary by campground, depending which base you are visiting.

 So who is eligible to stay at a military campground?
-In general, these campgrounds are reserved for
+In general, the following groups can make military campground reservations:

 - active members of the military